Flexible Fractional Repetition Codes for Distributed Storage Networks

-The achievability part of the above results, i.e., the existence of a helper selection scheme that can do strictly better, is achieved by analyzing the min-cut values of a new class of helper selection schemes termed \emph{the family helper selection (FHS) scheme}.
+The achievability part of the above results (the only if direction), i.e., proving the existence of a helper selection scheme that can do strictly better, is established by analyzing the min-cut values of a new class of helper selection schemes termed \emph{the family helper selection (FHS) scheme}.
 The basic concepts and notation of the FHS scheme will be introduced in the next subsection.